Alojzije Mišić: World War II

 In a circular of 9 May 1941 to the Catholic parishes of the dioceses of Mostar-Duvno and Trebinje-Mrkan, Mišić greeted the establishment of the NDH.
 In it, he referred to the leader of the NDH, the Poglavnik Ante Pavelić as an "exemplar Christian Catholic".
-After the Yugoslav army left the region, series of atrocities against its Serb population followed.
+After the Yugoslav army left the region, a series of atrocities against its Serb population followed.
 Renegade Ustaše detachments, out of any control, massacred Serbs in Prebilovci.
 Catholic clergy protested those murders.
-The local parish priests Jozo Zovko and Andrija Majić reported the crimes to the Church authorities, and "wept while they talked about the horrors".
-After collecting the evidence, Mišić sent Majić and wrote a letter to thus report the crimes to the archbishop of Zagreb Aloysius Stepinac:"…[Ustasha officials] have abused their positions…People were caught like animals.
-Slaughtered, killed - thrown alive into the abyss.
-Women, mothers with children, adult girls, female and male children were thrown into pits.
-The sub-prefect of Mostar, Mr. Baljić, a Mohammedan, publicly declares - as an official, he should be silent and not utter such statements - that in Ljubinje, 700 schismatics [Orthodox Christians] were thrown into one pit alone.
-From Mostar and Čapljina, the railway took six carloads of women, mothers and girls, children under the age of ten to the Šurmanci station, where they were taken off the train, led up to the mountains, and the mothers and children were thrown alive off deep precipices.
+The local parish priests, Jozo Zovko and Andrija Majić, reported the crimes to the Church authorities and "wept while they talked about the horrors".
+After collecting the evidence, Mišić sent Majić and wrote a letter to thus report the crimes to the archbishop of Zagreb Aloysius Stepinac:...
+[Ustasha officials] have abused their positions ...
+People were caught like animals and slaughtered, killed, and thrown alive into the abyss.
+Women, mothers with children, adult girls, and female and male children were thrown into pits.
+The sub-prefect of Mostar, Mr. Baljić, a Mohammedan, publicly declares—as an official, he should be silent and not utter such statements—that in Ljubinje, 700 schismatics [Orthodox Christians] were thrown into one pit alone.
+From Mostar and Čapljina, the railway took six carloads of women, mothers and girls, and children under the age of ten to the Šurmanci station, where they were taken off the train, led up to the mountains, and the mothers and children were thrown alive off deep precipices.
 In the parish of Klepci, 3,700 schismatics from the surrounding villages were murdered.
 Poor people, they were calm.
 Must I continue?
-In the town of Mostar itself, they've been bound by the hundreds, taken outside the town and shot like animals"Along with Archbishop of Zagreb Aloysius Stepinac, Mišić is numbered among the rank of the Catholic prelates who opposed the Ustaše violence.
+In the town of Mostar itself, they've been bound by the hundreds, taken outside the city and shot like animals.
+Along with Archbishop of Zagreb Aloysius Stepinac, Mišić is numbered among the rank of the Catholic prelates who opposed the Ustaše violence.
 In the diocesan chronicle, Mišić was appalled by the crimes committed against the Serbs in Ljubinje, Stolac, Gornje Hrasno, Klepci, Šurmanci, Mostar, Ljubuški and Medjugorje.
 Mišić was threatened for receiving a horrified woman with two children whose husband was taken away and murdered.
-Rumors aroused around 28 June that there would be a great reprisal against the Serb population, so Pavelić issued an order that threatened severe punishment to those who commit crimes against Serbs.
+Rumours arose around 28 June that there would be a huge reprisal against the Serb population, so Pavelić issued an order that threatened severe punishment to those who committed crimes against Serbs.
 However, the order had only a temporary effect.
 On 30 June 1941, Mišić wrote another circular interpreting Pavelić's order.
-In it, Mišić referred to the fifth commandment and asked for killings to stop, and invoked Jesus's example stating that he supplemented the fifth commandment and called the faithful, not only not to kill, but also not to be angered or vengeful because "every man is a brother".
+In it, Mišić referred to the fifth commandment and asked for killings to stop, and invoked Jesus's example stating that he supplemented the fifth commandment and called the faithful not only not to kill but also not to be angered or vengeful because "every man is a brother".